-To join, simply email firstname.lastname@example.org to be added to the Section roster.
+To join, simply register for the reoccuring meetings and download the meetings to your calendar.
 You will receive meeting agendas, reminders, and notes which include access to the meeting recordings.

 Child Care Aware® of Kansas strives to ensure that families have access to affordable, high-quality child care.
 We lead projects, support trainings, and advocate for positive changes that impact the lives of children and families.

 Envision is a Wichita, Kansas-based not-for-profit organization with locations in 11 states.
 Since 1933, Envision has provided employment, programs and services for individuals who are blind or visually impaired, ages birth through adult.
 The Envision Child Development Center is the Kansas region’s only visually integrated preschool where children who are blind, visually impaired or typically-sighted learn from each other in a highly engaging and supportive educational environment.

 The Department for Children and Families (DCF) manages and administers the delivery of human services to the people of Kansas.
 DCF’s mission is to protect children, promote healthy families and encourage personal responsibility.